Balaji5353/SQL_Ecommercr_Project/README.md

 ![Image](https://github.com/user-attachments/assets/d7c1ef53-d588-4593-b863-5c70ea9cd475)

   3. Display each order with the customer’s full name.
   4. List order items with product names and unit prices.
   5. Show all products and include their category name even if the category is missing.
+  6. Get the total number of orders placed by each customer.
+  7. List each customer with their total spending.
+  8. Show each product with the total quantity sold.
+  9. Find the total number of order items for each order.
+  10. List all orders placed in 2024 with customer names.
+  11. Get a list of products that have never been ordered.
+  12. Display customers who placed more than 2 orders.
+  13. List top 5 customers who spent the most money.
+  14. Show all orders where the total quantity of items ordered was greater than 10.
+  15. Display each product with total revenue generated.
+  16. Get each customer’s most recent order date.
+  17. Find all customers who signed up but never placed an order.
+  18. List the total revenue generated for each product category.
+  19. Display each city and the total number of customers from that city.
+  20. Find the most frequently ordered product (by total quantity).
+  21. Find customers who ordered the most expensive product

 ## 📝 Notes & Recommendations